Clinical Program Requirements

 INTERNSHIP REQUIREMENTApplicants should note that internships are extremely competitive.
 Not obtaining an internship means that students would not meet the criteria for a Ph.D. in our CPA accredited program.

-INTERVIEW DAYStudents who are short-listed will be invited to an Interview Day.
-Interview Day will be held on Friday, February 9, 2018.
-If you are short-listed you will be contacted via email shortly after January 25, 2018.
+INTERVIEW DAYStudents who are short-listed will be invited to an Interview Day which is usually held early in the calendar year.
+If you are short-listed you will be contacted via email around this time.

 NOTE: All policies and procedures of the clinical program are non discriminatory with regard to gender, cultural background, and physical disabilities.